-The university awards bachelor's degrees, master's degrees, education specialist degrees, associate degrees, and professional certificates in more than 100 majors and academic programs across four colleges-the College of Arts & Sciences, the College of Business, the College of Education, and the College of Technology.
+The university awards associate degrees, bachelor's degrees, master's degrees, education specialist degrees, a doctorate degree and professional certificates in more than 100 majors and academic programs across four colleges-the College of Arts & Sciences, the College of Business, the College of Education, and the College of Technology.

 You'll find a range of outstanding resources to support your learning, including a 100-percent wireless campus.
 In all majors, you'll learn from faculty with strong academic credentials and years of workplace and research experience in the fields they teach.